-SIMOC is developed by a team of dynamic individuals spread across the United States, Canada, Vietnam, and Italy.
-We are creative, enthusiastic, and driven to produce this unique model of an off-world human habitat and scalable community.
-If you are keen to work with us, as a beta-tester or future developer, feel free to reach out.
+SIMOC is developed by a team of dynamic individuals spread across the globe.
+We are creative, enthusiastic, and driven to provide this unique model of an off-world human habitat and scalable community to citizen scientists everywhere.
+If you are keen to work with us, feel free to reach out.

 Kai Staats Kai Staats, SIMOC Project Lead

 Kai Staats is a veteran developer of platforms for research and science education.
 He was co-founder and CEO of the world-renowned Yellow Dog Linux operating system used extensively in Department of Energy, NASA, and University research across a full spectrum of desktop and supercomputer applications.
-Kai wrote the machine learning algorithm Karoo GP which has been used at LIGO for instrument characterization and synthetic supernovae detection; and was principal designer of the Mt.
-Meru Astronomical Observatory in Tanzania, the first of its kind in East Africa.
+Kai wrote the machine learning algorithm Karoo GP which has been used at LIGO for instrument characterization and synthetic supernovae detection.
 At Arizona State University Kai led the development of SIMOC, a research-grade computer simulation and educational interface to a Mars habitat, hosted by National Geographic for citizen scientists everywhere.
-Now, Kai and his team are constructing SAM, a hi-fidelity, hermetically sealed Mars habitat analog with greenhouse, living quarters, airlock, pressure suits, and half acre Mars yard located at the iconic University of Arizona Biosphere 2.
+Now, Kai and his team are constructing SAM, a hi-fidelity, hermetically sealed Mars habitat analog with greenhouse, living quarters, airlock, pressure suits, and Mars yard located at the iconic Biosphere 2.

 Ezio Melotti Ezio Melotti, SIMOC Lead Developer